Nose blackheads are usually numerous, obvious and stubborn. Those crevices make the area more prone to getting clogged, and harder to treat.

 3. Use a clay mask to help blackheads disappear

 Use a clay mask with zinc to absorb oil, reduce pore size, and rebalance skin.

-I do recommend squeezing blackheads - but only those that are “ready”.
+Squeezing blackheads is totally fine, and is sometimes the only way to get rid of them – but only extract those that are “ready”.
 These are the ones that look loose and are particularly obvious.

 A blackhead extractor tool is a must for nose blackheads, as it is so hard to squeeze those sides!
 These cheap tools help to get into the crevices of your nose, without the damage that can happen if you try to squeeze with your fingers.

 See the details about how to use a blackhead extractor here.